A photo of a woman smiling in a park. She has short wavy hair and is wearing black glasses as well as a black blazer.

 Hello, I'm Emily Wilkinson

 Originally from Naarm/Melbourne, I’ve also lived in London and New York before returning home in 2018.
-Across these places, I noticed a pattern: the very qualities that draw us to helping work, our empathy, our dedication, our willingness to put others first, can also leave us depleted and disconnected from ourselves and others.
+Across these places, I noticed a pattern: the very qualities that draw us to helping work, our empathy, our dedication, our habit of putting ourselves last, can also leave us depleted and disconnected from ourselves and others.

 If you're reading this, you might know this feeling intimately.